ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 1 - Outlining setup, arranging storage and choosing service IPs.md

 ## Choosing static cluster IPs for Ghost-related services

 For all the main components of your Ghost setup, you are going to create `Service` resources.
 To make them reachable internally for any pod within your Kubernetes cluster, one way is by assigning them a static cluster IP.
-With it, you get to know beforehand which internal IP the services have, allowing you pointing the Seafile server instance to the right ones.
-To determine which cluster IP to g to those future services, you need to take a look with `kubectl` at which cluster IPs are currently in use in your Kubernetes cluster:
+With it, you get to know beforehand which internal IP the services have, allowing you pointing the Ghost server instance to the right ones.
+To determine which cluster IP to assign to those services, take a look with `kubectl` at which cluster IPs are currently in use in your Kubernetes cluster:

 ~~~sh
 $ kubectl get svc -A